radi0sus/orca_ir/README.md

 ## Script options
 There are numerous ways to configure the spectrum in the script:
 Check `# plot config section - configure here` in the script.
-Here, you can configure an absorption or transmittance plot.
+Here, you can configure an absorption or transmittance plot for example.
 You can even plot the single gaussian functions.

 ## Code options
-Colors, line thickness, line styles, level peak detection and more can be changed in the code directly.
+Colors, line thickness, line styles, level of peak detection and more can be changed in the code directly.

 ## Special options and limitations